Who are the victims of the Highland Park mass shooting?

 “My father and [aunt], they were like, ‘How could we leave you here by yourself?
 We’d never do that to you no matter if you’re in a wheelchair or walker, we’re still going to take you with us,’ and then the tragedy happened.”

-The 76-year-old was shot three times in the hail of gunfire and died on the scene, she said.
+The 78-year-old was shot three times in the hail of gunfire and died on the scene, she said.

 Ms Toledo said the family was “in shock”.